I am a mother who bore twins and learned many things about them.

 Types of Fraternal Twins

-- Sororal Twins - Fraternal twins that are girl/girl twins are referred to as 'sororal twins and are the most rare form of fraternal twins.
+- Sororal Twins - Fraternal twins that are girl/girl twins are referred to as 'sororal twins and are the rarest form of fraternal twins.

 - Superfetation- This is when twins are conceived at different times due to the mother releasing an egg that gets fertilized while she is already pregnant.

 - Heteropaternal Superfecundation-Disturbing but true- when a woman releases more than one egg during ovulation and two become fertilized by two different men, resulting in twins who have different fathers

-- Tetragametic Chimerism- This occurs when one zygote of a set of fraternal twins absorbs the other zygote and combine into one.
+- Tetragametic Chimerism- This occurs when one zygote of a set of fraternal twins absorbs the other zygote and combines it into one.
 It will now be one person with two separate sets of DNA.